Last updated on May 9th, 2023 at 03:18 am

 Method 1 – Using the Ctrl Key on Your Keyboard

-- Type the first number of your series into the first cell where you would like to enter the numbers.
+Step 1: Type the first number of your series into the first cell where you would like to enter the numbers.

-- Click the cell with the number to select it, hold down the Ctrl key on your keyboard, then click the bottom-right corner of the selected cell and drag it down or right until all of the cells in which you wish to add your numbers are selected.
+Step 2: Click the cell with the number to select it, hold down the Ctrl key on your keyboard, then click the bottom-right corner of the selected cell and drag it down or right until all of the cells in which you wish to add your numbers are selected.

 Method 2 – Enter the First Two Numbers of the Series

-- Type the first number into a cell, then type the next number into the cell below it, or to the right of it.
+Step 1: Type the first number into a cell, then type the next number into the cell below it, or to the right of it.

-- Select both of the cells, then click the bottom-right right corner of the selection and drag it down or right until all of the desired cells are selected.
+Step 2: Select both of the cells, then click the bottom-right right corner of the selection and drag it down or right until all of the desired cells are selected.

 Is there only a part of your worksheet that is printing in Excel 2013?
 Learn how to clear a print area in Excel 2013 to see if that helps to fix your printing issue.